kani215/The-way-how-can-i-cooperate-/README.md

-# The-way-how-can-cooperate with other teamates in git
+# The-way-how-can-i cooperate with other teamates in git
 In This repository, i note some ways to cooperate with other programmers

 1. install github desketop in github web page